crux-lab/sectioned-recycler-view/README.md

 sectionHeaderLayout.detach();
 ```

-Note, that you should NOT update header view contents manually (e.g., while handling click event), because when header is pinned to the top, its view is duplicated and these changes won't affect the original item in the RecyclerView.
+Note, that you should NOT update header view contents manually (e.g., while handling click event), because when header is pinned to the top, its view is duplicated and these changes won't affect the original item in the `RecyclerView`.
 You should call `notifyHeaderChanged()` instead to guarantee that your changes will be applied to both views while binding.

 ### Swiping behavior

 You can customize item swiping behavior for each section individually.
-To enable this feature, create ItemTouchHelper initialized with SectionDataManager's callback and attach it to your RecyclerView:
+To enable this feature, create `ItemTouchHelper` initialized with `SectionDataManager`'s callback and attach it to your `RecyclerView`:

 ```java
 ItemTouchHelper.Callback callback = sectionDataManager.getSwipeCallback();